-- 1. This ACOP Section 15.6.2 does not apply to Residents of Sunnyslope Manor and Fillmore Gardens. - 2.
+This ACOP Section 14.6.2 does not apply to Residents of Sunnyslope Manor and Fillmore Gardens.

+- 1. This section is applicable to only those residents participating in the Earned Income Disallowance exclusion as HOTMA removes this disallowance in its entirety effective January 1, 2024. - 2.
 The earned income disallowance encourages Resident self-sufficiency by excluding certain amounts of income for adult Residents who either begin earning income or earn additional income. - 2.1.
 For a qualified Resident, increases in income due to earnings are completely excluded in calculating rent for twelve (12) months, after which half the increased earnings are excluded for the following twelve (12) months. - 2.2.
 The exclusion period can be interrupted but in no case may the total number of months between the beginning of the exclusion and the final month of exclusion exceed 24 months.
 If a resident family fails to timely report an increase in income that qualifies for the exclusion, the exclusion will begin retroactively to the first of the month following the month in which the information should have been reported. - 2.3.
 "Former income" is the amount of the family member's income just prior to the earned income allowance being triggered, e.g., the last certified income.
 The former income establishes the baseline amount to be used in determining the amount to be excluded.
 The baseline for the family member will never change throughout the course of the earned income disallowance. - 2.4.
 The earned income disallowance is only available for households under lease.
 It is not applicable at admission.
 Only adults can qualify for the earned income disallowance. - 2.5.
 Each person can receive only one 24-month disallowance period during his or her lifetime. - 3.
 There are three categories of individuals who qualify for the earned income disallowance. - 3.1.
 A person whose annual income increases because of employment after having been unemployed for at least twelve (12) months.
 A person is considered to have been unemployed if he or she has earned less money in the previous twelve (12) months than would have been earned working 10 hours per week for fifty (50) weeks at the established minimum wage. - 3.2.
 A person whose annual income increases because of new or increased earnings during participation in an economic self-sufficiency or other job training program.
 The key concept is that the individual receives the new or additional earned income while he or she is involved in economic self-sufficiency or job training, not after the completion of such training. - 3.3.
 A person whose annual income increases because of new or increased earnings, during or within six months after receiving assistance, benefits or services from a program funded by any state program for Temporary Assistance to Needy Families funded under Part A of Title VI of the Social Security Act.
 The assistance is not limited to income maintenance, but also includes benefits and services such as childcare and transportation subsidies and one-time payments, wage subsidies and other amounts and services as long as the value of such benefits or services over a six (6) month period is at least five hundred dollars (\$500).